inside

 II.
 What You Need to Know to Write a Report or Paper

-2. How to prepare bibliography and citation lists
+2. How to prepare a bibliography and a citation list

 3. Using quotations in text